United States Department of Health and Human Services: Department of Health, Education, and Welfare

 The Department of Health, Education, and Welfare (HEW) was created on April 11, 1953, when Reorganization Plan No. 1 of 1953 became effective.
 HEW thus became the first new Cabinet-level department since the Department of Labor was created in 1913.
 The Reorganization Plan abolished the FSA and transferred all of its functions to the secretary of HEW and all components of the agency to the department.
 The first secretary of HEW was Oveta Culp Hobby, a native of Texas, who had served as commander of the Women's Army Corps in World War II and was editor and publisher of the Houston Post.
-Sworn in on April 11, 1953, as secretary, she had been FSA administrator since January 21, 1953.
+Sworn in on April 11, 1953, as secretary, she was FSA administrator from January 21, 1953 until July 1955, stepping down to take care of her ill husband.

 The six major program-operating components of the new department were the Public Health Service, the Office of Education, the Food and Drug Administration, the Social Security Administration, the Office of Vocational Rehabilitation, and St. Elizabeth's Hospital.
 The department was also responsible for three federally aided corporations: Howard University, the American Printing House for the Blind, and the Columbia Institution for the Deaf (Gallaudet College since 1954).